 The investor must be given the Key Investor Information Document before subscribing.

 Dorval Global Convictions Patrimoine enables investors to benefit from the performance potential of financial markets in exchange for taking a certain amount of risk.
-Depending on its level of exposure to equities, the risks linked to a mutual fund are as follows: risk linked to capital loss, risk linked to a discretionary management approach, equity markets risk, risk linked to exposure to small and mid-caps, foreign exchange risk, interest rate risk, credit or counterparty risk, risk linked to investing in emerging markets, risk linked to the use of derivatives, futures or options and risk linked to investing in convertible bonds.
+Depending on its level of exposure to equities, the risks linked to a mutual fund are as follows: risk related to discretionary portfolio management, risk of capital loss, equity risk, foreign exchange risk, interest rate risk, credit risk, counterparty risk, risk related to investing in high yield speculative securities, risk related to investing in convertible bonds, risk related to the use of derivatives, risk related to investing in emerging markets.
 The fund is neither protected nor guaranteed.
 You may get back less than you invested.

 The minimum recommended investment horizon for the fund is three years.
 It is intended for investors prepared to tie up their capital during the recommended investment period.

 Please refer to the fund prospectus for additional details on risks.
 This is available for free on request from the asset management company or can be downloaded from this website.

 Risk and reward profile* :1 2 3 4 5 6 7